 What might distinguish photons from medications that must remain active to maintain a beneficial effect?

 Each photon deposits its quantum of energy into a single molecule then exists no more.
 This all takes place in less than a trillionth of a second.

 The body does the rest.
 We don't know how that might work.

-Bringing attention to an injured site on the skin may prompt the completion of tasks that had been stalled for years.
-Some patients report that the feeling is like when their lost glasses or a credit card is returned.
+Bringing attention to an injured site on the skin might prompt the completion of tasks that had been stalled for years.
+Some patients report that the feeling is like when they find their lost glasses.

 Graphic is best seen on a computer.

 Critically important, it's the molecule that "selects" which wavelength(s) of photons that it might absorb.
 A difference in wavelength of 10nm may determine success, or not.
 That's why the Vari-Chrome Pro's "no missing wavelengths" may contribute to the practitioner's success.